Mindgreppers/lifemaker_web/content/_index.md

 ## What's happening?
 - Internal discussions on the [blueprint for Lifemaker model](/post/approach)
   - Special thanks to [Madhyastha Darshan](http://madhyasth-darshan.info/) for the philosophical background and blueprint evolution
-  - Also thanks to [Saadho](http://saadhosangha.org/) and other members in our group for guiding us on the way
-- Internal discussions and documentation of the [Way of Life](/values) based on Universal Values
+- Internal discussions and documentation of
+  - The [Way of Life](/values) based on Universal Values
+  - All five dimensions of education, health, production, exchange and justice
+- Writing and publishing books
 - Looking for land near Dharamsala, HP, for starting first campus of Life university
 - Registering a not-for-profit company which will incubate enlightened families and hubs all across the world, and help them coordinate, cooperate and grow together
 - Incubation programme in Dharamsala, HP with local families
 - Meeting families from rest of the world, and remote incubation
+- Corporate visits and travel for spreading the knowledge

 ## We provide a friendly Lifeline